 Areas of Interest & Expertise

-Prior to joining APU, she worked as an Associate Professor at Indian Institute of Public Health-Delhi, PHFI; she was the lead faculty for Social and Behavioral Sciences in Public Health and carried out public health and health systems research.
-She has worked with ICMR-NARI in Pune; DANIDA, a Danish bi-lateral organization in Madhya Pradesh and Orissa, and the World Bank, in health systems, tribal health, and capacity building in public health research.
-She has also worked with Population Council for multi-site research on HIV and harm reduction programs, reproductive health and gender-based violence in India and Bangladesh.
+Prior to joining Azim Premji University, I worked as an Associate Professor at Indian Institute of Public Health-Delhi, PHFI (2009−2017); I was the lead faculty for Social and Behavioral Sciences in Public Health and carried out public health and health systems research.
+In the past, I have worked with ICMR-NARI in Pune; DANIDA, a Danish bi-lateral organization in Madhya Pradesh and Orissa, and the World Bank, in health systems, tribal health, and capacity building in public health research.
+I have also worked with Population Council for multi-site research on HIV and harm reduction programs, reproductive health and gender-based violence in India and Bangladesh.

 Publications and Writings:

 - N, N., Jadhav, S., Bhattacharya, A., Gamit, S., Mehta, C., Purohit, P., Patel, R., & Doshi, M. (2020).
 Recasting Food.
 CASTE / A Global Journal on Social Exclusion, 1(1), 1 – 16. https://doi.org/10.26812/caste.v1i1.6

 - Bhattacharya Chakravarty A, Rangan S, Dholakia Y, Rai S, Kamble S, et al. (2019) Such a long journey: What health seeking pathways of patients with drug resistant tuberculosis in Mumbai tell us.
 PLOS ONE, 14(1): e0209924. https://doi.org/10.1371/journal.pone.0209924

 - Chakravarty, AB., (2017) Adolescent Girls and their Healthy Transition to Adulthood — Some Perspectives.
 MOJ Women’s Health 4(2): 00083. https://doi.org/10.15406/mojwh.2017.04.00083